 I have made efforts to learn more about and engage with each of the SIGs through individual and group meetings with the Chairs and a review of available SIG documentation.
 In the process, I solicited additional historical documents from each SIG chair, updating the SIG Dropbox folder as materials were received (e.g., annual reports, Board letters of SIG approval).
-I also asked each SIG chair to include a milestones component in their activities report (or the near future), capturing key developments from inception of their SIG to present day.

-Dianne Salter (Buell Salter & Associates) & Peter Wolf, Queen's University, Co-chairs Standing Committee for Partnerships, Currently Jeanette McDonald Wilfrid Laurier University
+I also asked each SIG chair to include a milestones component in capturing key developments from inception of their SIG to present day.
+Dianne Salter (Buell Salter & Associates) & Peter Wolf, Queen's University, Co-chairs Standing Committee Jeanette McDonald Wilfrid Laurier University